Homebrew (video games): Wii

-As of 2025, there are many other exploits that can hack the Wii for homebrew aside from the Twilight Hack, allowing the installation of The Homebrew Channel from supported games and on specific system software revisions.
-This includes exploits such as (but not limited to) Smash Stack (using an exploit found within the game's stage editor in NTSC releases of Super Smash Bros.
-Brawl), BannerBomb (using a malformed Channel; patched in firmware version 4.3), LetterBomb (using the Wii's Messaging Board), WilBrand (alternative to Letterbomb that supports firmware versions 3.0 to 4.3), FlashHax (using the Internet Channel), str2hax (using a DNS exploit in the Wii's EULA), BlueBomb (using Bluetooth), and ModMii (an exploit for PC users).
+As of 2025, various other exploits other than the Twilight Hack exist that can hack the Wii for homebrew and allow for the installation of The Homebrew Channel from supported games and on specific system software revisions, including (but not limited to) Smash Stack (using an exploit found within the game's stage editor in NTSC releases of Super Smash Bros.
+Brawl), BannerBomb (using a malformed Channel; patched in firmware version 4.3), LetterBomb (using the Wii's Messaging Board), WilBrand (LetterBomb alternative that supports firmware versions 3.0 to 4.3), FlashHax (using the Internet Channel), str2hax (using a DNS exploit in the Wii's EULA), and BlueBomb (using Bluetooth).

-Note that most of these exploits above requires the use of an SD card, since they expect the ELF loader file (boot.elf) to be present on the root of the medium.
-However, both FlashHax and str2hax (and even BlueBomb for that matter) do not require the use of an SD card in order to exploit the Wii as they can download the ELF loader file directly off the internet (depending on the console model) if the SD card itself or the ELF loader file on the SD card is not present.
-BlueBomb in particular also allowed for the Wii Mini to become hackable for the first time, which was a hardware revision of the Wii that was deemed "unhackable" by many users prior to the release of the exploit, mainly due to the lack of an SD card slot and internet connectivity on the Wii Mini.
+Most exploits for the console typically requires the use of an SD card as they expect the ELF loader file (boot.elf) to be present on the root of the medium.
+However, some exploits such as FlashHax, str2hax and BlueBomb do not require the use of an SD card in order to exploit the Wii as they can download the ELF loader file directly off the internet (depending on the console model) if the SD card itself or the ELF loader file on the SD card is not present.
+BlueBomb in particular also allowed for the Wii Mini to become hackable for the first time, which was a hardware revision of the Wii released late in its lifecycle that was deemed "unhackable" by many users prior to the exploit's release, mainly due to the lack of an SD card slot and internet connectivity on the Wii Mini.